ednieuw/Word-Colour-Clock-SK6812-WS2812/README.md

 https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json ATTINY
 Arduino SAMD for MKR1010<br>

-<p>This word clock program is suitable and tested for use with Arduino UNO, Nano, Nano Every, ATMEGA, ATMEGA1284 chip, Arduino MKR 1010. <br>
+<p>This word clock program is suitable and tested for use with Arduino UNO, Nano, Nano Every, ATMEGA328, ATMEGA1284 chip, Arduino MKR 1010. <br>
 Other Arduino variant probably also work.<br>
 The HC05 or HM-10 Bluetooth module is used to read and write information or instructions to the clock. <br>
 With a rotary encoder time and several display modes can also be changed.<br>